laporin/frontend_app_public/README.md

 ## What is the unique points?

-* Implementing domain driven design architecture.
+* Implementing clean code architecture.
-* Clean code.
 * Build automatically every push to the branch master and then create downloadable APK artifact (ongoing).

 ## Architecture